SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/ble/unified_ae_coex_app/readme.md

 	- If RESET pin is not connected from EFX32 to RS9116W EVK, then user need to press the RESET button on RS9116W EVK before free run
 - Free run the project

+- Successful build output will show as below.

 ## 6. Program the device

 - Once the build was successfull, right click on project and click on Debug As->Silicon Labs ARM Program as shown in below image.